-The main RSE/RHE programme will be taught alongside PSHE lessons.
-In addition, certain biological aspects will be taught through science lessons and further elements of RSE will arise in other areas of the curriculum.

-Should a teacher be absent, the biological aspects of RHE would not be taught by a short-term supply teacher.

-When the biological elements of RSE are being taught, parents will be advised of this beforehand and invited to come and see the resources that will be used in class.
+The main RSHE/PSHE programme will be taught through Wellbeing lessons.
+In addition, certain biological aspects will be taught through science lessons and further elements of RSHE will arise in other areas of the curriculum (e.g PE or ICT).
+Should a teacher be absent, the biological aspects of RSHE and Science would not be taught by a short-term supply teacher.
+When the biological elements of RSHE and Science are being taught, parents will be advised of this beforehand and invited to come and see the resources that will be used in class.

-Ground rules Teachers are careful to ensure that their personal beliefs and attitudes do not influence the teaching of RSE/RHE.
+Ground rules Teachers are careful to ensure that their personal beliefs and attitudes do not influence the teaching of Wellbeing.
 To this end, ground rules are always agreed upon to provide a common values framework within which to teach.
-At King's Stanley we use the GHLL Ground rules for RHE (see Appendix C) and these will be shared at the beginning of every RHE lesson.
+At King's Stanley each class creates their own Ground Rules in their first Wellbeing lesson of the academic year and these are then shared at the beginning of every Wellbeing lesson.
 There are clear parameters as to what will be taught in whole class setting and what will be dealt with on an individual basis.